infernoangel301ut/NUTS-GameEngine/DOCUMENTATION/FILES/NUTGAME.md

 ###### awaitingLoad : bool

-Checks whether it should run the states onLoaded() event.
+Checks whether it should run the scene's onLoaded() event.

 It is recommended that you do not change it by yourself.